ibm-cloud-docs/sell/pc-support.md

 If you're experiencing issues with Partner Center, you can create a support case by using the [{{site.data.keyword.Bluemix_notm}} Support Center](https://cloud.ibm.com/unifiedsupport/supportcenter){: external}.

-To create a support case, you need to have a Pay-As-You-Go or Subscription account.
+To create a support case, you must have a Pay-As-You-Go or Subscription account.
 {: note}

-To create a support case for Partner Center related issues, use the following steps:
+To create a support case for Partner Center related issues, complete the following steps:

 1. In the {{site.data.keyword.Bluemix_notm}} console, go to **Support** from the console menu bar.
 1. From the Contact support section, click **Create a case**.